nashville-software-school/client-side-mastery/book-1-setup/README.md

 Visit the [Git powershell](http://www.git-scm.com/downloads) download page click the "Download for Windows" button, and once complete, install the software.
 Powershell is a command line utility that allows you to run most Unix command inside a Windows environment.
 This will help you have the same vernacular as the rest of the class, since having a *nix environment is preferred and is how the class is taught.

-### Enable the Linux Subsystem for Windows 10

-You will be following the [official tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for installing the Linux susbsystem.
-You will likely need to get help from one of the Learning Team members unless you are familiar with working on the command line in Windows.

 ### Create SSH key

 SSH is a technology that allows you to create a very secure connection between your computer, and a computer located somewhere else in the world.
 It's an acronym for Secure SHell.
 When you create an SSH key on your computer, it actually creates two files